Shiv Sena questions visit of EU delegation to Kashmir

-Siding with Opposition ranks and files, the Shiv Sena on Wednesday questioned the Centre on the logic behind the visit of European Union parliamentary delegation to Jammu & Kashmir.
+Siding with the Opposition parties, the Shiv Sena on Wednesday questioned the Centre on the logic behind the visit of European Union parliamentary delegation to Jammu & Kashmir.

+Shiv Sena president Uddhav Thackeray is the Editor of the two newspapers.

-"Only Home Minister can answer what the delegates of European Union will do," said the editorial.
+"What the delegates of European Union will do, only Home Minister can answer," said the editorial.

-Earlier, an American delegation had expressed concern over the situation in Jammu & Kashmir after the abrogation of Article 370.

-Also read — EU MPs get first-hand assessment of situation in J&K

-This EU visit to Jammu and Kashmir is the first by an international delegation.
-The delegation came to Delhi, met PM Modi and National Security Advisor Ajit Doval, during which they were briefed of the situation.

-However, Shiv Sena hailed Prime Minister Narendra Modi and Home Minister Amit Shah duo for abrogation of Article 370 in Jammu & Kashmir.
+However, the Shiv Sena hailed Prime Minister Narendra Modi and Home Minister Amit Shah duo for the abrogation of Article 370 from Jammu & Kashmir.

-"Situation in Jammu & Kashmir is under control after abrogation of Article 370.
-Telephone, mobile, internet has been restored....people are enjoying freedom fully," it said, adding that Jammu & Kashmir is an internal issue but the EU delegation was allowed in the state.
+"The war in Kashmir is against terrorism and Modi government has won it," it stated.

+The Sena further raised questions about why Prime Minister Pandit Jawaharlal Nehru was still criticised for taking the issue to the UN, when the EU parliamentarians were allowed to visit Kashmir.

 Assembly elections 2019 | Get the latest news, views and analysis on elections in Haryana and Maharashtra on DeccanHerald.com